Alex is an androgynous transmasculine genderqueer with great taste in fashion.

 The male silhouette is the most important part.
 People make unconscious connections as to the sex of a person.
 As seen above, if someone were to see a curvy body with more weight in the hips, they will automatically assume female.

 Think of it this way.
 A woman's body looks similar to a triangle.
 Wider at the bottom, smaller at the top.
-Men's body looks like an inverted triangle.
+A man's body looks like an inverted triangle.
 Wider at the top, smaller at the bottom.
 If you are one of the few trans men with an already inverted triangle body type, good for you.
 You're one step closer to passing.

-Note: DO NOT wear shoulder pads to make your shoulders broader.
+DO NOT wear shoulder pads to make your shoulders broader.
 For one thing, only women's clothing uses them, and they don't look natural!
 People will be able to tell if you are using them.

-Body language: Girls tend to talk with their hands more than men.
+Girls tend to talk with their hands more than men.
 You don't have to stop completely, but limit how much you do it.
 If you can't help it, try shoving your hands in your pockets with your thumbs sticking out.
 Keep your shoulders squared.

 Avoid waving your hips when you walk.
 Don't cross your feet when you walk.
 Men tend to just pick their foot up and set it down in front of where it was rather than one foot in front of the other.
 From doing this myself, I've noticed that men have to sort of waddle when they walk because they keep their hips steady rather than moving them.
-I believe this is what's known as "Swagger."
+I believe this is what's known as "swagger."

 When you sit, don't cross your legs.
 If you do, angle your leg more. men tend to keep their legs open when they sit.
 Something I've noticed cis men doing is crossing their arms on the table.
 Remember to keep your back straight and your shoulders squared.